JedWalton/awesome_ray_tracing/README.md

                  [ o , k , a ]
                  [ q , b , h ]

+---
-The viewport exists in our 3D cartesian plane.
+We have a 3D cartesian plane.

                       3D cartesian plane is a 3D matrix of coordinaties X, Y, Z.
                                              |